 But for all the rainbow-colored watch and designer shoe ads out there, there’s also starting to be a growing conversation about queer spending in general.
 The creators of the new show “Silver Foxes” have stated that the pilot episode will take on issues of LGBTQ+ seniors being forced to live in budget, homophobic senior homes because of a lack of financial stability or caring family members.
-The podcast “Bad with Money” by the queer writer and filmmaker Gaby Dunn, is now in its third season of grappling with big, hard-to-tackle questions about investing, learning better saving habits, and figuring out what cryptocurrency actually is.
+The podcast “Bad with Money” by the queer writer and filmmaker Gaby Dunn, is now in its third season of grappling with big, hard-to-tackle questions about investing, learning better saving habits, working out online betting tips and figuring out what cryptocurrency actually is..
 LGBTQ+ people seem to know that taking spending – and saving – seriously is in their best interests.
 However, the Experian survey shows a more complicated reality.

 “It should come as no surprise that the LGBT community puts more emphasis on discretionary spending versus savings, according to the survey,” says David Rae.
 Paying credit card debt also ranked higher than saving.
 This kind of makes sense when you think about many of the stereotypes of the LGBT community and its large spending power.
 We make discretionary spending a priority.”